 More About the Condition

 There is a lot of debate surrounding the use of cannabis for Alzheimer’s.
-Cannabinoids have the ability to promote neurogenesis, and some believe that they can be used to potentially delay the onset of Alzheimer’s.
-Alzheimer’s is also characterized by the formation of a plaque caused by the clumping together of the amino acid, amyloid beta.
-There is some evidence that a low dose of THC “directly interacts with Aβ peptide, thereby inhibiting aggregation.”
-Nearly 30 million people worldwide suffer from Alzheimer’s disease.
+Cannabinoids can promote neurogenesis, and some believe that they can be used to delay the onset of Alzheimer’s potentially.
+Alzheimer’s is also characterized by plaque formation caused by the clumping together of the amino acid amyloid-beta.
+There is evidence that a low dose of THC “directly interacts with Aβ peptide, thereby inhibiting aggregation.”
+Nearly 30 million people worldwide have Alzheimer’s disease.

-However, most of the experiments on using cannabis for Alzheimer’s have been carried out on animals and extracted tissues, rather than living humans.
-THC’s effects on short-term memory may also be of concern for Alzheimer’s patients, and it could be the case that small amounts of THC may be helpful, whilst high amounts of THC are best avoided.
+However, most of the experiments on using cannabis for Alzheimer’s have been carried out on animals and extracted tissues rather than on living humans.
+THC’s effects on short-term memory may also be of concern for Alzheimer’s patients, and it could be the case that small amounts of THC may be helpful, while high doses of THC should be avoided.

 CBD may be of particular help by promoting neurogenesis, which can help prevent or even “resuscitate” dead or malfunctioning receptors, which can also help prevent anxiety.
-Small doses of THC may be helpful in removing preventing amyloid beta from clumping together.
+Small doses of THC may help remove preventing amyloid-beta from clumping together.
 However, evidence is mostly in labs or anecdotal, and there are few definitive studies.
-Yet, medications based on synthetic versions of THC, such as marinol and dronabinol, are being tested for the treatment of agitation in those with Alzheimer’s.
-However, whether synthetic versions of THC are as effective or as safe for Alzheimer’s disease or any number of other conditions is a matter of research
+Yet, medications based on synthetic versions of THC, such as Marinol and dronabinol, are being tested to treat agitation in those with Alzheimer’s.
+However, whether synthetic versions of THC are as effective or safe for Alzheimer’s disease or any number of other conditions is a matter of research.

 Quotes from Experts

-“Several neurobiological effects of cannabinoids have been demonstrated which could be relevant in the treatment of dementia.
-The main function of the endogenous cannabinoid system (ECS) is thought to be the regulation of synaptic transmission (Baker 2003) and this process can be disordered in many neurological conditions including dementia.”
+“Several neurobiological effects of cannabinoids have been demonstrated, which could be relevant in treating dementia.
+The main function of the endogenous cannabinoid system (ECS) is thought to be the regulation of synaptic transmission (Baker 2003), and this process can be disordered in many neurological conditions, including dementia.”
 Source: Markovic, Domagoj et al. ‘Cannabinoids for the treatment of dementia‘ The Cochrane Database of Systematic Reviews vol. 2017,10 CD012820.
 4 Oct.
 2017, doi:10.1002/14651858.CD012820